 * Click here for rating key

-Summerland Beach Cafe Restaurant Review: If you’ve taken even a passing glance inland from Highway 101 as it traverses Summerland, you’ve probably noticed this restaurant, and a line out the door.
+Summerland Beach Cafe Restaurant Review: You’ve probably noticed this restaurant a stone's throw from Highway 101 in quaint Summerland, with a line out the door.
 Located just south of the city of Santa Barbara, Summerland Beach Café keeps locals and passersby coming back for breakfast and lunch by offering a menu filled with reliable standards.
 The setting is decidedly casual, attracting everyone from families with young children to Harley riders, many of whom make this their regular brunch stop.
-Back in the 1890s, the building was a house, and inside seating is defined by a series of private nooks.
+Back in the 1890s, the building was a private residence, and indoor seating is defined by a series of private nooks.
 We prefer the ocean view from the patio.
-You can get breakfast at any time, and the menu is heavy on egg dishes, especially generously sized omelets like the "Klassic Kendrick" featuring plenty of Brie and spinach, and the "Creative Stereo" stuffed with baby artichokes and thick-cut bacon.
+You can get breakfast any time and the menu is heavy on egg dishes, especially generously sized omelets like the "Klassic Kendrick" featuring plenty of Brie and spinach.
 Pancakes, though, are only available on Wednesdays, so take heed.
-The sandwich lineup includes the very juicy "La Rosa," a chicken breast topped with grilled eggplant, peppers and onions; and the best-selling "Jack Pot," a triple-decker club.
-The good burgers all measure a third of a pound.
-For such decent grub, expect a long wait on weekends, not to mention service that tends to be overly casual and somewhat rushed.
+The sandwich lineup includes the very juicy "La Rosa," a chicken breast topped with grilled eggplant, peppers and onions, and the best-selling "Jack Pot," a triple-decker club.
+The burgers all measure a third of a pound.
+Bring your dog as the place is decidedly pet-friendly.